THE RICHARD BLOCK AWARD

-2. The winner of the award agrees to present their research at an annual meeting of the Homicide Research Working Group (typically at ASC).
+2. The winner of the award agrees to present their research at an annual meeting of the Homicide Research Working Group (typically held in June).

 3. Application material must include the name and address of the applicant, a copy of the dissertation, and a cover letter from the supervising faculty member indicating that the dissertation is part of the an accredited program leading to the doctorate degree and the dissertation has been approved for the degree.